IbonAzkoitia/Genesis-Featured-Image/readme.txt

 == Screenshots ==
-1. Screenshot of a page using the Backstretch Featured Image
+1. Screenshot of a page using the Genesis Featured Image
 2. Screenshot of the plugin settings page Genesis -> Featured Image

 == Changelog ==